syncfusion-content/wpf-docs/wpf/SfDataGrid/Record-Template-View.md

 ## Limitations

-Following are the limitations of [RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html) in SfDataGrid.
+Limitations are:

-1. Does not support both `DetailsViewTemplate` and `DetailsViewDataGrid` at same level.
+* Does not support both `DetailsViewTemplate` and `DetailsViewDataGrid` at same level.
-2. Does not support more than One `DetailsViewTemplate` in same level.
+* Does not support more than one `DetailsViewTemplate` in same level.